WOOD COUNTY

 Notes About Existing Stations...

 Bowling Green (CH&D) - Station moved to park from Bowling Green.
-Here is a photo of the station in its original location on West Wooster St. in 1975.
+Its original location was on West Wooster St.

-Hatton (T&OC) - This station was moved from it's original location to Jerry City Rd. where it sat for year and fell into disrepair.
-It was dismantled in 2005 and reassembled in Findlay in 2006.
+Hatton (T&OC) - This station was moved from it's original location to Jerry City Rd. where it sat for years and fell into disrepair.
+It was dismantled in 2005 and reassembled in Findlay in 2006 at the NW Ohio Railroad Preservation grounds, 11600 County Rd.
+99. It was moved again a short distance to its current location.
 See the NWORRP website for photos and details.
+Hatton was previously known as Millgrove Station.

 Lime City (T&OC) - Radio Station, heavily altered on all sides.